vizdotlife/vizdotlife.github.io/_pages/my-story.md

 Discord : [https://discord.gg/p65rU793](https://discord.gg/p65rU793)

 ## How many CNFT Collections do you have?
 I've separated my work into two different collections, one for art and the other for photography.
-At some point there will be a third collection focused on fully on-chain art.
+There are plans to release future collections that are focused on more niche themes.

 ## Is each CNFT a unique 1/1?
 Yes, all CNFTs in my collections are unique 1/1 pieces.